Archive for the ‘The Herd’ Category

 But seriously, he’s made a lot of great singles.
 These are two.
 ‘Sweet William’ was originally released as the B side of The Herd’s seminal classic ‘From The Underworld’.
 The above version was a re-record for Andy Bown’s second solo album, ironically titled SWEET WILLIAM.
 I always loved the song.

-Go back and read my story of meeting he and Peter Frampton during a Frampton’s Camel show back in the 70’s.
+Go back and read my story of meeting he and Peter Frampton during a Frampton’s Camel show back in the 70′s.
 It was an exciting moment.
-A few years later, ‘New York Satyricon Zany’ (whatever that means) came out as a UK single, with an obvious Peter Frampton solo during the last passage.
-Either way, it became an instant favorite, and it’s one of the many examples of Andy Bown’s songwriting and vocal superiorities.
+A few years later, ‘New York Satyricon Zany’ came out as a UK single, with an obvious Peter Frampton solo during the last passage.
+Either way, it became an instant favorite, and it’s just one example of Andy Bown’s many songwriting and vocal superiorities.

 Wednesday, August 5th, 2009